How to Use Leave In Conditioner and Why It Is Essential

 It’s important not to use too much product.
 You want enough to hydrate your hair, but not so much that it weighs it down or makes it greasy.

-- For fine or short hair, start with a nickel-sized amount.
+- How much to use:- For fine or short hair, start with a nickel-sized amount.

 - For thicker or longer hair, use a quarter-sized amount.